danya996/SQL-PROJECT-1/README.md

 generate an ERD

 ## Results
-The USA has
+The USA, and cities: San Fransico, Sunnyvale, Atlanta, are having the highest transaction revenue and revenue. the top categories of prodcuts ordered are bags, Nest-USA, Drinkware the top selling products are wazed dress socks, google note book reused shopping bags.

 ## Challenges
 Cleaning data is most challenges part

 ## Future Goals
-focus more on cleaning and normalize
+focus more on cleaning data